SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ```

+## Tips and tricks
+The CCL combined with the event system is the most powerful peripheral on the modern AVRs.
+I've been adding to a [compendium of non-obvious uses of it, like prescaling clocks.](Tricks_and_Tips.md)

 ## Note on terminology
 Yes, technically, C++ doesn't have "properties" or "methods" - these are "member variables" and "member functions" in C++ parlance.
 They mean the same thing.
 I've chosen to use the more familiar, present day terminology, because experienced C++ programmers will know what is meant, even if they roll their eyes, while the novices who have learned modern languages and Arduino, and probably never did any C++ specific stuff won't know what "member variables" and "member functions" are.